What is eSolar?

 Oak Investment Partners

-Oak Investment Partners is a venture capital firm that provides investment advice through research and reporting, aiming to simplify complex financial information for investors.
-They specialize in identifying and supporting companies with significant growth potential.
+Oak Investment Partners is a multi-stage venture capital firm that provides strategic investment advice and research-driven financial support to companies across various high-growth sectors.

 Idealab